 4. Along With the Gods: The Two Worlds (2017)

 ‘Along With the Gods: The Two Worlds’ is a take on there being more to life than death, or rather, life goes on even after death.
 Directed by Yong-hwa Kim, the movie shows firefighter Ja-hong dying on duty and being guided in the afterlife by three guardians.
-Over a period of 49 days, Ja-hong will have to successfully pass the seven trials through Hell to be greenlit for reincarnation.
-But there’s more to Ja-hong’s earthly actions than just rescuing people that may affect the decision of King Yeomra, including his strained relationship with his mother and brother.
+Over 49 days, Ja-hong will have to successfully pass the seven trials through Hell to be given the green light for reincarnation.
+But there’s more to Ja-hong’s earthly actions than just rescuing people that may affect King Yeomra’s decision, including his strained relationship with his mother and brother.
 Will he be able to pass the tests?
 The cast of ‘Along With the Gods: The Two Worlds’ includes Ha Jung-woo, Kim Hyang-gi, Cha Tae-hyun, and Ma Dong-seok.
 You can watch the film here.

 3. The Great Battle (2018)